matteopolak/axum-codec/README.md

 Since `axum-codec` uses its own `IntoCodecResponse` trait for encoding responses, it is not compatible with `#[axum::debug_handler]`.
 However, a new `#[axum_codec::debug_handler]` (and `#[axum_codec::debug_middleware]`) macro is provided as a drop-in replacement.

+## Roadmap

+- [ ] Add `codec!` macro for defining custom codecs that use a different subset of enabled formats.

 ## License